Vladislav-Kudrin/whackAMole/README.md

 # <a name="en"></a>Description

-Whack a Mole is a simple Android 5 game where you have to tap came out moles to get scores.
+Whack a Mole is a simple Android 5 game where you have to tap came out moles for 30 seconds to get scores.
 More hits on the mole, higher the game score.

 # Installation